 Legionnaires' disease usually causes fever, chills, a cough and shortness of breath.
-Early symptoms are non-specific including muscle aches, headache, tiredness, loss of appetite and diarrhoea.
-Cases may not present with pneumonia until a week after onset.
+Cases may also have muscle aches, headache, tiredness, loss of appetite and diarrhoea.
+Cases may be very sick with pneumonia.
 Most people recover but the disease is occasionally fatal, particularly when it occurs with other co-morbidities or in the context of immune suppression.